tagspaces/documentation/perspectives/gallery.md

 <!-- toc -->

 ## Motivation
 This perspective offers basic image gallery functionality, like previewing the images from the current folder, a presentation mode and a full screen view.

+ > <i class="profeature">pro</i> The perspective is available only in the PRO and the Enterprise versions of the product.

 ## User interface
 From the main toolbar of this perspective the user can access the following functionalities: